MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

     }
 ```

-Take a moment to implement trigger our send message method inside our ChatRoom with the given message contents.
+Take a moment to trigger our send message method inside our ChatRoom with the given message contents.
 To do so we need to formulate our message object.

 We currently have a blocker ... we have no access to the room name that the user is currently in!